Towards Resolving Propensity Contradiction in Offline Recommender Learning: Experiments

-We compared the following methods with our proposed DAMF\footnote{We describe the exact loss functions of MF-DR and CausE in Appendix~\ref{sec:dr_cause}}: (i) \textbf{Naive Matrix Factorization (MF)~\citep{koren2009matrix}: } It optimizes its model parameters by minimizing the naive loss in \Eqref{eq:naive_loss} with regularization terms and does not depend on the propensity score. (ii) \textbf{Matrix Factorization with Inverse Propensity Score (MF-IPS)~\citep{schnabel2016recommendations}: } It optimizes its model parameters by minimizing the IPS loss in \Eqref{eq:ips_loss} with regularization terms. (iii) \textbf{Matrix Factorization with Doubly Robust (MF-DR)~\citep{wang2019doubly}: } It optimizes its model parameters by minimizing the \textit{doubly robust} (DR) loss with regularization terms. (iv) \textbf{CausE~\citep{bonner2018causal}: } It minimizes the sum of naive loss and regularization terms, and this measures the divergence between the predictions of MNAR and MCAR datasets.
-To calculate its loss function, we sampled 10\% of the MCAR test data.
-Generally, MCAR data are unavailable; we report the results of this method simply as reference.
+\paragraph{\textbf{Baseline Methods and Propensity Estimators.}} We compare the following methods with our proposed method: (i) \textbf{MF~\cite{koren2009matrix}}, which optimizes its model parameters by minimizing the naive loss in \Eqref{eq:naive_loss} and does not depend on the propensity score. (ii) \textbf{MF-IPS~\cite{schnabel2016recommendations}}, which optimizes its model parameters by minimizing the IPS loss in \Eqref{eq:ips_loss}. (iii) \textbf{MF-DR~\cite{wang2019doubly}}, which optimizes its model parameters by minimizing the DR loss in \Eqref{eq:dr_loss}. (iv) \textbf{CausE~\cite{bonner2018causal}}, which minimizes the sum of the naive loss and the domain regularization term $\Omega_{domain}(\cdot)$, which measures the divergence between the MNAR and MCAR data.
+To calculate its loss function, we sample 5\% of the MCAR test data.
+MCAR data are in general unavailable in real-world settings, and thus we report the results of CausE simply as a reference.

-For MF-IPS and MF-DR, we used \textit{user propensity}, \textit{item propensity}, \textit{user--item propensity}, and \textit{1BitMC}~\citep{ma2019missing}, as the variants of propensity estimators and report the results with the best estimator for each dataset.
-Notably, these four propensity estimators are usable in real-world recommender systems, as they use only MNAR data.
-We provide the exact definitions of these propensity estimators in Section~\ref{sec:propensity}.
+For MF-IPS and MF-DR, we use \textit{user propensity}, \textit{item propensity}, \textit{user--item propensity}, and \textit{1BitMC}~\cite{ma2019missing} as the variants of the propensity estimator and report the results with the best estimator for each dataset.
+Note that these four propensity estimators are usable in real-world recommender systems because they use only MNAR data.
+These estimators are formally defined in Appendix~\ref{app:experiments}.

-We also report the results of MF-IPS and MF-DR with the \textit{true propensity score} given by $P_{u,i} = \frac{ \mathbb{P}(R= \iR \, |\, O=1) \mathbb{P}(O=1) }{ \mathbb{P}(R=\iR) }$.
-Previous works calculated it by using 5\% of MCAR test data~\citep{schnabel2016recommendations,wang2019doubly}, and we followed this procedure.
-Note that the true propensity is incalculable in most real-world situations, as it requires MCAR explicit feedback to estimate the denominator.
-Therefore, we report the results with the true propensity score as a reference.
+We also report the results of MF-IPS and MF-DR with the \textit{true propensity score}.
+We follow previous studies~\cite{schnabel2016recommendations,wang2019doubly} and calculate this true propensity using 5\% of the MCAR test data.
+Note that the true propensity is unavailable in real-world situations, as it requires MCAR explicit feedback.
+Therefore, we report the results of MF-IPS and MF-DR with the true propensity score as a reference.